The effect of quantum memory on quantum speed limit time for CP-(in)divisible channels: Introduction

 \section{Introduction}

 The dynamical characteristics of open quantum systems (OQS), a quantum system coupled to its environment, have received wide attention \cite{breuer2002,sbbook}.
 The coupling of a quantum system to its environment gives rise to realistically unavoidable processes, such as dissipation and decoherence.
 Memory effects lead to the evolution of the system of interest being classified as (non-)Markovian.
 Due to theoretical as well as technological advances, the study of non-Markovian phenomena has attracted much attention in recent times \cite{kumar2018en,thomas2018,Shrikant2018,kumar2018,bhattacharya2018,naikoo2019,utagi2020ping,naikoo2020}.
 Typically, in a non-Markovian evolution, the system and environment time scales are not well separated, which could lead to information backflow from the environment to the system \cite{rivas2014,breuer2016,de2017,li2018}.
-It is known that a quantum system coupled to a non-Markovian environment can evolve faster than the corresponding case of Markovian environment.
+It is known that a quantum system coupled to a non-Markovian environment can evolve faster than the corresponding case of the Markovian environment~\cite{deffner2013quantum,liu2016}.
 This has been experimentally verified in a cavity QED system~\cite{cimmarusti2015}.
 Since a study of quantum speed limit is helpful in obtaining physical insight into the dynamical properties of quantum systems, it would be worthwhile to make a detailed understanding of the quantum speed limit with memory.
 Heisenberg's energy-time uncertainty principle sets the bound on the minimum time required to evolve between two quantum states.
 Mandelstam and Tamm (MT)~\cite{mandelstam1945} provided an interpretation of energy-time uncertainty with the time scale of the quantum state's evolution.
 Later, Margolus and Levitin (ML)~\cite{margolus1998} derived an alternate bound for the minimal time evolution of a quantum system between two orthogonal states.
-The combined bound of $\tau_{QSL}$ quantum speed limit time, which is tight~\cite{levitin2009} for a closed quantum system, is $\max\Bigg\{\frac{\pi\hbar}{2\Delta H},\frac{\pi\hbar}{2\langle H\rangle}\Bigg\}$.
-Here, $\Delta H$ and $\langle H\rangle$ are the square roots of the variance, and the expectation value of the Hamiltonian, respectively.
-The bound on speed limit time was further refined for initial mixed and driven systems for arbitrary angles of separation ~\cite{deffner2017,giovannetti2003}.
+The combined bound of $\tau_{QSL}$ quantum speed limit time, which is tight~\cite{levitin2009} for a closed quantum system, is $\max\Bigg\{\frac{\pi\hbar}{2\Delta H},\frac{\pi\hbar}{2\langle H\rangle-E_0}\Bigg\}$.
+Here, $\Delta H$ and $\langle H\rangle$ are the square roots of the variance, and the expectation value of the Hamiltonian with respect to the initial state, respectively.
+The zero of the energy is generally considered as the ground state such that $E_0=0$.
+The bound on speed limit time was further refined for initial mixed, and driven systems for arbitrary angles of separation ~\cite{deffner2017,giovannetti2003}.
 In~\cite{uhlmann1992,deffner2013} MT and ML bounds were generalized to arbitrary initial and final mixed states based on geometrical distance between them for time independent Hamiltonian , and is $\max\Bigg\{\frac{\hbar}{\Delta H}\mathcal{B}(\rho_{0},\rho_{\tau}),\frac{2\hbar}{\pi\langle H\rangle}\mathcal{B}(\rho_{0},\rho_{\tau})^2 \Bigg\}$, where $\mathcal{B}(\rho_{0},\rho_{\tau})$ is the Bures angle between the initial and final states.